2.2 Agency Roles and Responsibilities

 Safeguarding Investigations Units work closely with other police officers responsible for the investigation domestic abuse, adult protection, race and hate crime, and the monitoring of registered sex offenders.

 In most cases officers from a Safeguarding Investigations Unit will jointly investigate allegations of abuse with social workers.

 The police will share information with Children’s Social Care in keeping with guidance and legislation as laid out in 2.2 Information Sharing

 Any decision to prosecute will be taken in consultation with the Crown Prosecution Service and will where possible take account of the views of other agencies.
 In all cases, the wishes and feelings of any child will be considered, and their welfare will remain a priority.

-Clinical commissioning groups are one of the three statutory safeguarding partners as set out in chapter 3 of Working Together to Safeguard Children.
+Integrated Care Boards are one of the three statutory safeguarding partners as set out in chapter 3 of Working Together to Safeguard Children.
 NHS organisations and agencies are subject to the section 11 duties set out in this chapter.
 Health practitioners are in a strong position to identify welfare needs or safeguarding concerns regarding individual children and, where appropriate, provide support.
 This includes understanding risk factors, communicating and sharing information effectively with children and families, liaising with other organisations and agencies, assessing needs and capacity, responding to those needs and contributing to multi-agency assessments and reviews.

 A wide range of health practitioners have a critical role to play in safeguarding and promoting the welfare of children including: GPs, primary care practitioners, paediatricians, nurses, health visitors, midwives, school nurses, allied health practitioners, those working in maternity, child and adolescent mental health, youth custody establishments, adult mental health, sexual, alcohol and drug services for both adults and children, unscheduled and emergency care settings, highly specialised services and secondary and tertiary care.